evenevan/restaurant-ordering-system/README.md

 }
 ```

-The backend will process the event and returns an object that is the same as the Order except for the addition of a `completedAt` field.
+The backend will process the event and give the completed order via ` efa34/food/orders/complete`, which has the same schema as Order except for the addition of a `completedAt` field.

 ## Testing